junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 The two of them break out of Hell's personal room and get out, Dean realizes it really is Hell, Cas was telling him truth and really here to save him.
 Cas still doesn't remember much but Dean tells him what he said when he first came and now Dean is willing to trust him and leave with him.
 So Cas spreads his wings and protects Dean and flies them out of Hell.
 Demon Dean fights demons along the way to help.
 They farewell when they get out.

-Cas remakes his body and deliberately removes Dean's memory of him during Hell because he's ashamed of what the amnesic him is like and what they did.
-Cas announces “Dean Winchester is saved” and buries him into the field.
+Cas remakes his body and deliberately removes Dean's memory of him during Hell because he's ashamed of what the amnesiac him is like and what they did.
+Cas announces "Dean Winchester is saved" and buries him into the field.

 Cas has to go back Heaven to regain a copy of his memory from Naomi (indicating another brainwash).
 Which makes both of them forget the Hell surgery room events.